Text and images copyright Michael J. Fuller

 The

 well behind the front wheel centerline.
-In 1998, at the Petit Le
+At the 1998 Petit Le

 The

-top exit expels air from the radiator while the bottom primarily expels
+top exit expels air from the radiator while the bottom primarily, though not exclusively, expels